 Assistant Professor of Political ScienceAssistant Professor of Public Administration and PolicyAdjunct Professor of StatisticsFaculty Affiliate, Institute of Artificial Intelligence

-Dr. Anastasopoulos is an Assistant Professor in the Department of Political Science, the Department of Public Administration and Policy and is a faculty affiliate at the Institute of Artificial Intelligence.
-His research focuses on understanding how technology shapes democratic political institutions and decision making with a focus on American and European bureaucracies.
-He also has research interests in the political economy of immigration and religion.
+Dr. Anastasopoulos is an Assistant Professor in the Department of Political Science and the Department of Public Administration and Policy.
+He is also Adjunct Professor in the Department of Statistics and a faculty affiliate at the Institute for Artificial Intelligence.
+His research and teaching focuses on the political economy of technology, behavioral public administration and statistical methodology with a focus on causal inference and machine learning.

 His work has been published at the American Political Science Review, Political Analysis, the Public Administration Review, the Journal of Public Administration Research and Theory, Electoral Studies and American Politics Research.

 He has received several awards and grants for his solo authored and co-authored work including: the John L. Knight Foundation Freedom of the Press Award, the Institute for Humane Studies Hayek Fund Scholarship, the APSA Paul A. Volcker Junior Scholar Research Grant, a Facebook Integrity Research Grant and a Peter G. Peterson Foundation U.S. 2050 Grant.

 Dr. Anastasopoulos has held visiting appointments at Princeton, Emory, UC Berkeley and Harvard.